mslinklater/Metal/MyMetalCPP/README.md

 # README

+## Changes

+* Move the shaders out in to their own .metal files - DONE
+* Integrate DearImGui - DONE
+* Get viewport scaling working with window size change - DONE

 ## TODO

-* Move the shaders out in to their own .metal files - DONE
 * Get rid of the temporary pointers - why are they there ?
 Seems a waste of space.
 * Abstract away a mesh object
-* Integrate DearImGui
 * Add the physics in a weekend stuff
 * Look at Ray Tracing
-* Get viewport scaling working with window size change
-* Investigate imgui docked
+* Multiple command buffers ?

 ## Notes

 * Idea - Compute procgen

-### 00

-### 01

-The vertex positions and colours are stored in two different buffers.
-The vertex shader just passes the vertex positions straight through without transform.

-### 02 - Arg Buffer

-The arg buffer stores two references to the two buffers from 01

-### 03 - Animation

-Added semaphor, per-frame data buffer